 Sales Keywords for Job Boards and Linkedin.

+Tip 5.
+Tailor your resume before placing it on a career website like CareerBuilder or Linkedin.
 Before uploading your resume to a career website, tailor it to the type of sales job you are looking for.
 Do this for your Linkedin Profile too!
 For example, you might be looking for an inside software sales representative position.
 Start by compiling a list of common resume keywords found on inside software sales job descriptions.
 Focus more on experience and skills-related keywords as recruiters rely more on these when they search for a professional that fits their job opening and less on trait-related keywords.
+Additionally, consider mentioning any sales recruiting services you have utilized, as this can highlight your proactive approach in connecting with job opportunities.

 As software sales recruiters, we know that other recruiters also search by company name and industry when they are looking for sales professionals with industry experience.
 And remember, your resume will only be found if there’s an exact match between what the recruiter is looking for and what’s listed on your resume.
 So take the time to spell out the different versions of popular keywords such as how your employer or industry can be listed.
 For example, Automated Data Processing and ADP or SaaS and Software as a Service.
+Make sure to include examples of your experiences in leading teams to achieve goals, as leadership skills are highly valued.

 Here’s a final tip when posting your resume on career job boards.
 Avoid keywords that relate to sales jobs that don’t interest you.
 For example, if you are looking for an Account Manager role, don’t list cold-calling as a skill.
 Instead, list your account management skills.